fluffsmckenzie/Haldori/README.md

 Use these to make your actions during the game

+Talk to a target with your message:
 ```
 !talk <target> | <message>
 ```

-Talk to a target with your message
+Attack a target:
 ```
 !attack <target>
 ```

-Attack a target
+Use a skill on the target:
 ```
 !skill <skill> | <target>
 ```

-Use a skill on the target
+Use a custom action (remember your action must have a message):
 ```
 !action <action> | <target> | <message>
 ```
-Use a custom action (remember your action must have a message)/

 ### Voting
+Vote on the actions that you see on screen:
 ```
 !vote <actiontype> <number>
 ```
-Vote on the actions that you see on screen

 ```markdown
 Syntax highlighted code block